fqassem/gbemulator/README.md

 I won't re-hash Imran's excellent emulation [tutorial](http://imrannazar.com/GameBoy-Emulation-in-JavaScript:-The-CPU ).
 The purpose of this documentation is to outline the steps I took to build my own emulator and how I reasoned through it.
 The purpose of this emulator wasn't performance or best practices - it was written to be as simple as possible for ease of understanding.

+To run the project:

+`npm start` to run the webpack-dev-server and open up *localhost:8080* in your browser

+OR

+`npm build` and run your choice of server in the root of the project.
+The JavaScript bundle is outputted to a folder named *output* after the build succeeds.

 ## Emulation: A Background
 Emulation is the process of mimicking hardware functionality in software.
 Timing, registers, opcodes, memory management - all of features of the hardware need to be replicated correctly or the end product won't work as expected.
 I found it quite tough to pick a place to start when I first started this emulator.
 Where do you even begin?